superfliege/azure-docs.de-de/articles/azure-stack/asdk/asdk-release-notes.md

 ### <a name="known-issues"></a>Bekannte Probleme

 #### <a name="portal"></a>Portal
-- Die Funktion, innerhalb des Administratorportals [eine neue Supportanfrage über die Dropdownliste zu eröffnen](.\.\azure-stack-manage-portals.md#quick-access-to-help-and-support), ist nicht verfügbar.
+- Die Funktion, mit der innerhalb des Administratorportals [eine neue Supportanfrage über die Dropdownliste geöffnet wird](.\.\azure-stack-manage-portals.md#quick-access-to-help-and-support), ist nicht verfügbar.
 Verwenden Sie stattdessen den folgenden Link:
     - Verwenden Sie https://aka.ms/azurestackforum für das Azure Stack Development Kit.

 - <!-- 2050709 --> In the admin portal, it is not possible to edit storage metrics for Blob service, Table service, or Queue service.
 When you go to Storage, and then select the blob, table, or queue service tile, a new blade opens that displays a metrics chart for that service.
 If you then select Edit from the top of the metrics chart tile, the Edit Chart blade opens but does not display options to edit metrics.